Wayne Godwin

-Godwin played for the Castleford Tigers (Heritage № 779), the Wigan Warriors (Heritage № 971), Hull FC, the Bradford Bulls and the Salford Red Devils in the Super League, and for Dewsbury Rams in the Championship.
+Godwin played for Castleford Tigers, Wigan Warriors, Hull FC, Bradford Bulls and Salford Red Devils in the Super League, and for Dewsbury Rams in the Championship.

 Background

 Godwin was born in Pontefract, West Yorkshire, England.
 He supported the Castleford Tigers as a child.

 Early career

 Godwin turned pro in 2002, being signed from his local club Knottingley Rockware to play for Castleford until the end of 2004, making over 60 appearances.
 Godwin signed a two-year deal with Wigan after Castleford's relegation at the end of 2004's Super League IX.

 Goodwin was called into the England A squad for the 2004 European Challenge Cup.

 Godwin signed for Hull F.C. in 2006.

 Bradford

 Godwin signed for Bradford in 2008 and was the understudy to Terry Newton, during his time at Bradford he always wore the number 14 shirt and established himself as a fans' favourite.

 During his time at Bradford he played many different positions including loose forward several times.

 Mick Potter's arrival at Odsal and the arrival of the vastly experienced hooker Matt Diskin put Godwin in a position where he would be the 3rd choice hooker and would not feature in every game of the 2011 season.